How do I request a signal or 4-way stop sign at an intersection?

 Cut-through traffic in nearby neighborhoods

-Additionally, the TMUTCD specifies that Stop or Yield signs should not be used as a method of speed control.
+The TMUTCD also states that Stop and Yield signs should not be used for speed control.

-For additional information, please review the Texas Manuel on Uniform Control Devices (TMUTCD) website.
+Review the Texas Manual on Uniform Control Devices (TMUTCD.)